 Period cramps are a common reason for pelvic pain.
 More than half of women who have periods will feel pain for at least one to two days during each cycle.
 Usually, menstrual cramps happen right before a person’s period starts because the uterus tightens and the lining falls off.
 It might hurt like a muscle cramp or like a sharp pain.

-When the ovaries can't release an egg, cysts form in them.
+When the ovaries can’t release an egg, cysts form in them.
 The follicle that holds the egg might not open all the way or get filled with fluid.
 In this case, a growth called a cyst forms in the area.
 This growth may lead to pelvic pain, bloating, or pressure on the side of the body where the cyst is.
-While cysts are usually harmless, they can bleed or burst, which can be painful in the hip and may need medical help.
-I use advanced imaging to find ovarian cysts and create individualised treatment plans that may include minimally invasive surgery if required.
+While cysts are usually harmless, they can bleed or burst, which can be painful in the hip, and may need medical help.
+I use advanced imaging to find ovarian cysts and create individualized treatment plans that may include minimally invasive surgery if required.

 Appendicitis is swelling in the appendix, a small organ in the lower right part of the belly.
 It is a common disease caused by an infection that can be very bad.
 If you have sharp pain in the lower right part of your belly and other symptoms like fever and vomiting, you should see a doctor right away because this could be a sign of appendicitis.